lucidLuckylee/pace_2024/README.md

 ```

 If your can not install Google OR-Tools on your system, you can use the following command to build the exact solver and
 parameterized solver (but it is much slower).
+Make sure to remove the `build` directory before rebuilding the project
+with ortools.

 ```sh
 mkdir build